Skip to content

 Performing a network reset would also reset the carrier data, APNs, and WiFi passwords.
 However, with most of these data synced with your Apple ID, restoring them wouldn’t be much trouble.

-Google can detect if it receives too many requests in a short span of time with the same IP address, categorizing it as bot traffic.
+Google can detect if it receives too many requests in a short period with the same IP address from different devices, categorizing it as bot traffic.

-Ensure you disable the cheap or free VPN services that share IP addresses with multiple users.
+Ensure you turn off the cheap or free VPN services that share the same IP addresses with multiple users.

 Bottom Line